Sorry, you need to enable JavaScript to visit this website.

 Mortgage rates and the housing market

-Why have mortgage rates gone up?
+Why have mortgage rates gone up over the past few years?

 To tamp down inflation, the Federal Reserve has been raising the short-term interest rate that banks pay when they borrow from each other.
 Higher interest rates are designed to cool down the economy and put the brakes on inflation.
 And although the Fed doesn’t set mortgage rates, when banks pay more to borrow money, they charge you more as well.
 Hence those mortgage numbers.

 The increase can make a big difference.
-For example, a 30-year mortgage for $300,000 at a 2.97% rate would cost you around $123,000 in interest over the life of the loan.
-At today’s rate, you’d pay around $300,000 in interest for the same loan.4
+For example, a 30-year mortgage for $300,000 at February 2022’s 3.69% rate would cost you around $196,495 in interest over the life of the loan.
+With the latest rate averaging 6.64%, you’d pay around $392,607 in interest for the same loan.

-Even fractions of one percent in your interest rate can add up over the years.
-So it pays to shop around for a mortgage—and to be aware of how lenders determine mortgage rates.
+Even fractions of one percent in your interest rate can add up over the years, so it pays to shop around for a mortgage—and to be aware of how lenders determine mortgage rates.

 How do lenders determine mortgage rates?